sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

-Insturctions to setup TotalADS and Tracecompass
+Instructions to setup TotalADS and Tracecompass

 1.First clone the source code:

         git clone https://github.com/sshahriyar/org.eclipse.tracecompass
         cd org.eclipse.tracecompass

-        If you want to contribute to TotalADS, first fork the org.eclipse.tracecompass repository it into your account and clone it from there (just as shown above) instead of this repo.
+        If you want to contribute to TotalADS, first fork the org.eclipse.tracecompass repository it into your account and clone it from there (just as shown above) instead of this repository.

 2. Checkout development, "develop", branch:

          git checkout develop

          There are two more branches master and staging.
-If you just want to compile and run, then use the master branch but to add new features you *must* only use the develop branch
+If you just want to compile and run, then use the master branch but to add new features you *must* only use the develop branch.

 3. Install Eclipse from www.eclipse.org/downloads.
 You can start with any Eclipse pre-package, but I would suggest you download the Eclipse package named "Eclipse for RCP and RAP Developers".
 This package already contains the necessary plugins for Eclipse required by Tracecompass to compile.
 You can also download any other Eclipse distribution and install the necessary plugins as mentioned in step 4.

 4.While following the instructions below in Step 4, you may have to install new Eclipse plugins/dependencies if you have not already downloaded "Eclipse for RCP and RAP Developers" package.You can install new dependencies in Eclipse either through "Help->Eclipse Marketplace" or "Help -> Install New Software".
-One of the options should work for installation of dependencies.Following instructions from 4.1 to 4. are take from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup
+One of the options should work for installation of dependencies.
+Following instructions from 4.1 to 4.4 are taken from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup.

-	4.1 Import the Trace Compass projects into the workspace
+	4.1 Import the Trace Compass projects into the workspace.

     Select "File -> Import..."